Satyampd/Approaching-Almost-any-ML-Problem-Codes/Evaluation Metrics/readme.md

 ## Micro and Macro Average - Precision/Recall/F1

 A micro-average is dominated by the more frequent class, since the counts are pooled.
-Good when concerned have class imbalance.
+Good when we have class imbalance.

 The macro-average better reflects the statistics of the smaller classes, and so is more appropriate when performance on all the classes is equally important.
 Macro-average metric is insensitive to the imbalance of the classes and treats them all as equal.